Webklex/tbm/README.md

 - Fetch all bookmarked tweets
 - Search for all bookmarked tweets containing a given phrase (this includes: username, real name, hashtag, tweet content and real urls)

+## Installation
+You can either download a matching prebuild binary and config from the [releases](https://github.com/Webklex/tbm/releases) or clone this repository and [build](#build) it yourself.

 ## Usage
 In order to fetch your bookmarks, you'll have to supply an active access token with a matching cookie.
 You can get both by the following steps: